Paul Joyce

 Paul Joyce (born 1940, or 1941 or 1944) is a British photographer and filmmaker.
-His portraits of artists are held in the collection of the National Portrait Gallery, London and his Welsh landscape photographs are held in the collection of Amgueddfa Cymru – National Museum Wales.
+His portraits of artists are held in the collection of the National Portrait Gallery, London and his Welsh landscape photographs are held in the collection of Amgueddfa Cymru – Museum Wales.

 Life and work

 Joyce was born in Winchester, Hampshire.

 Between 1976 and 1979 he visited Wales on several occasions, resulting in a touring exhibition and a catalogue.
 He is the author of two books based on conversations with David Hockney.

 In 1977, Joyce directed a production of The Caretaker by Harold Pinter at Greenwich Theatre.